woodRock/fishy-business/docs/source/literature.rst

     * Method for generalized symmetries (abitrary modularity in the compuational graph formula)

 Related:
+    * See :ref:`(Tegmark 2020) <tegmark2020aifeynman>` for the original AI Feynman.
     * Banzahf discussed the Feynman AI benchmark dataset at 2022-10-28 - ECRG.
     * He employed correlation + linear scaling to exploit the shape of the data, a global measure, to find the best fit and reduce the search space.

 tegmark2021aipoincare
 ---------------------